carpentries-incubator/workflows-nextflow/episodes/05-processes-part1.md

 > ## Input qualifiers
 > * `val`: Lets you access the received input value by its name in the process script.
-> * `env`: Lets you use the received value to set an environment variable named as > the specified input name.
+> * `env`: Lets you use the input value to set an environment variable named as the specified input name.
-> * `path`: Lets you handle the received value as a path, staging the file properly in the execution context.
+> * `path`: Lets you handle the received value as a file, staging the file properly in the execution context.
 > * `stdin`: Lets you forward the received value to the process stdin special file.
 > * `tuple`: Lets you handle a group of input values having one of the above qualifiers.
 > * `each`: Lets you execute the process for each entry in the input collection.